Sticktron/g0blin/README.md

 ## Dropbear vs OpenSSH

 RC1 installed the Dropbear SSH server by default.
-Because people may not end changing their passwords I want to make SSH optional, so RC2 uninstalls Dropbear.
+Because people may forget to change their passwords I want to make SSH optional, so RC2 uninstalls Dropbear.
 Use OpenSSH from Cydia instead.
 RC3 will allow you re-install Dropbear in you want, just don't use two servers at once unless they have different ports.

 If you use any SSH server remember to change your passwords!